MicrosoftDocs/globalization/globalization/testing/what-to-look-for-when-testing.md

 # What to look for when testing internationalized products

-This article offers a checklist of issues important to your localizability testing and some specific test cases you can use.
+This article offers a checklist of issues important to your internationalization testing and some specific test cases you can use.

 ## Internationalization checklist

-Here's a summary of areas that should be validated to ensure localizability.
+Here's a summary of areas that should be validated to ensure internationalization is done properly.

 ### Operating system (OS) support

 - Verify that all app languages work with all supported OS languages using data in any language.
-The user's data might not be in the same language or script as the application’s UI.
-The data could also be multilingual.
+This can be done in two phases:
+  - Before localization, test the app on different language versions of the OS.
+This can uncover many issues early.
+  - After localization, test that the translated app versions work and look correctly on different language versions of the OS.
 - Verify the application’s ability to work with localized OS objects such as special folders, account names, and registry entries.

 ### Reading and saving data to files

 - Data written using one app language should be able to be read in all other app languages and with all supported OS languages.
 - Validate that the full range of characters can be read, written, and displayed.
+Confirm that the desired text encoding is used in files.
 Unicode is usually the best option for text data.
+Other types of encoding may be used, typically for legacy support, but require additional care.
+- Files that contain field delimiters, such as CSV files, require additional care, as delimiters can vary regionally.
+Verify interoperability with systems using different regional settings.
+- Files that contain regionally formatted data, such as dates, times, and numbers, also require additional care.
+Using a "neutral" format for these might be preferable.
+But if that isn't an option, verify interoperability with systems using different regional settings.
 - If the written file is intended for use with a third party app, validate its compatibility.
 Any third party app restrictions should be handled gracefully.
 Data written for or read by the third party app should be preserved.
 This might require limiting the data that can be written.
 Also, ensure that the third party app can read the file correctly once data in different languages and scripts is included.

-### Displaying user data

-- Validate that user data can be entered and displayed using various languages and scripts.
-- Font selection and font fallback should be used to avoid tofu (the small box, for example,  􏿾 character that appears when a glyph isn't available in the current font).
-- Text from writing systems that use different orientation or directionality than the application’s language should be handled gracefully.

 ### Locale and cultural awareness